Hearings and Appeals

 Campus Committee on Student Behavior (CCSB)

-CCSB is one of the hearing boards at the University that hears student conduct cases.
+CCSB is one of the hearing boards at the University that hears student conduct cases (with the except of sexual misconduct cases).
 Click here for CCSB hearing procedures

 Student Advocate Services